American Forts: East

 (1862 - 1865), Carolina Beach

-Located on the west-side of Myrtle Grove Sound.
+Located on a sand dune on the narrow strip of beach on the ocean-side of Myrtle Grove Sound, as it then existed.
 The Union referred to it as Half-Moon Battery (six guns).
 It was part of the Wilmington outer defenses.
-Site marked and preserved in the Forest-by-the-Sea condo complex.
+Since the war, the dunes and shoreline have shifted over time.
+A marker for the battery is located in the Forest-by-the-Sea condo complex.

-At Sugarloaf on the east-side of the Cape Fear River (within Carolina Beach State Park) was the fortified Sugarloaf Signal Station.
+At Sugar Loaf Hill on the east-side of the Cape Fear River (within Carolina Beach State Park) was the fortified Sugar Loaf Signal Station.
 Trenches still remain in the woods.
+Nearby was CSA Camp Jackson (1863 - 1865).

 Post at Wilmington